 Step 2: Add Agents

 After you added your Skills, you need to add the contacts who accept the dialogue.
-Depending on your license these can be agents on premise or federatedFederation makes it possible to communicate with customers, suppliers, partners and others, via Lync Server 2010 and Lync Server 2013, which are not in the same Lync environment..
+Depending on your license these can be agents on-premises or federatedFederation makes it possible to communicate with customers, suppliers, partners and others, via Lync Server 2010 and Lync Server 2013, which are not in the same Lync environment..

 More information: Agent field explained